meeb/gateaux/README.md

 nor provides any extended data validation.
 FoundationDB is designed to have layers of abstraction built on top of it to provide additional features.

-The premise of `gateaux` is that where you currently have, in fdb library terms, `tr[(some, data)] = (other, arbitrary, data)` is to enforce strict standardisation of data in these tuples while allowing more complex types (datetime, ipaddress etc.).
-In addition, the concept of structures allows for easier developer comprehension of what data is being stored in what FoundationDB keyspace.
+The premise of `gateaux` is that where you currently have, in `fdb` library terms, `tr[(some, data)] = (other, arbitrary, data)` of unstructured data is to enforce strict standardisation of data in these tuples while allowing more complex types (datetime, ipaddress etc.).
+In addition, the concept of structures allows for easier developer comprehension of what data is being stored in what FoundationDB keyspace. `gateaux` has a lot of code for not much of an interface, but it is designed to enforce structure and types and therefore is over-engineered and over-tested by design so you don't have to worry about your data structures in your upstream applications which use `gateaux`.

 `gateaux` is a pure Python 3 (>=3.6) library which provides rich data type handling and validation on top of the usual `pack()` and `unpack()` methods and extends the